englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 `Scale` can be used relative to something using the `RelativeTo` property.
 The two choices are:

-* `SizeChange` - resizes relative to the change in size of the element specified by the `RelativeNode` property.
+* `SizeChange` - scales relative to the change in size of the element specified by the `RelativeNode` property.
-* `SizeFactor` - resizes with a factor relative to another element, specified by `RelativeNode`.
+* `SizeFactor` - scales with a factor relative to another element, specified by `RelativeNode`.
 A factor of `1` would make it the same size as the `RelativeNode`, while a factor of `0.5` would make it half the size, and so on.

 #### $(Rotate)